keid-org/keid-js/README.md

 This library is highly inspired by the [ULID spec](https://github.com/ulid/spec), but instead of creating [Crockford's Base32 strings](http://www.crockford.com/base32.html), it generates sequential IDs in a UUID-like hex format.
 This is super useful for databases like Postgres, that have a `uuid` type to store UUIDs efficiently.

+You can then encode and decode these IDs to and from Base58.

 If you instead want to convert ULIDs to UUIDs and vice versa, check out this library: [ulid-uuid-converter](https://github.com/TheEdoRan/ulid-uuid-converter).

 If multiple KEIDs are generated within a millisecond by the same instance, the `generate()` method will increment the last characters of the generated KEID.